hobyr/hobyr.github.io/_posts/2023-01-07-neovim_setup.md

 ---

 Running almost always in Ubuntu, I wanted to get familiar with the terminal and its tools.
-One of these tools are text editors, and I read countless pieces about Vim being better than Emacs and vice-versa.

-I've been running with Vim for almost 2 years now and I find it a superb text editor.
-After finding out about Neovim, supposedly an improvement over Vim, I wanted to give it a try.

-Although it took me several months and plugins to find a suitable Vim configuration, I feared moving to Neovim would be a headache but not at all!
-The transition to Neovim was almost seamless.

-One of the reasons I like working in the terminal, is that I have direct access to the shell by hitting `Ctrl-Z` (and running `fg` from shell to return to the editor), instead of switching apps.

-Even better, I can use it in `tmux` too, a great built-in terminal multiplexer which I'm currently using.
-I'll have two `tmux` panes side-by-side, one with Bash, and the other with Neovim.

-Since I do a lot of work in the terminal too, like compiling, listing or creating files/directories, that combo is a no-brainer.
+I found out about terminal text editors and read great stories about Vim and its fork Neovim.
+And how it can be made into a great code editor.

+I started with Vim in late 2020, and from 2022 I chose to move to Neovim.

+From the start, I spent months to configure Vim to my liking, and when I moved to Neovim, it was surprisingly easier than expected to transfer my configuration.

-In this post, I'll show you a way to customize Neovim to make your coding life easier, and also make it look great so you can show off!
+Therefore in this post, I'll show you a way to customize Neovim (not Vim) in Linux to make your coding life easier, and also make it look great so you can show off to your friends!

 We'll be going from this: